excamera/LambdaInfra/README.md

 This tool has been tested on Ubuntu 14.04

-1. Dependencies boost openssl poco awscli cmake
+1.Dependencies boost openssl poco awscli cmake

 They can be installed o Ubuntu 14.04 using

 ./install_dependencies.sh

-2. Enviroment Variables:
+2.Enviroment Variables:
 You have to set the following variables

         "AWS_ACCESS_KEY_ID",